 Thanks so much for deciding to visit Sorcerer Lodge this winter.
 The following information should help you to plan your backcountry lodge trip and get organized.
 If we miss anything or you have some questions, please contact us.

 Take a look at the waiver provided.
 You don’t need to print one off, or fill it out, as we’ll have them here for you when you arrive.
 Legally though – you need to be provided with an opportunity to read through it ahead of time so that if you disagree or have difficulty with its contents, you can cancel your ski touring trip prior to traveling.

-Kicking Horse River Hostel is a great place to stay.
+Kicking Horse River Lodge is a great place to stay.
 They can handle a group with room rates that start from around $35/night.
-Sorcerer customers get a discount.
+Sorcerer customers get a discount but in order to get that you must phone them directly.
+They cannot offer this if you book through an agency such as booking.com.
 It’s a nice timber frame building on the Kicking Horse River.
-We meet here Friday night and breakfast is here Sat morning so it is convenient.
+We meet here Saturday night and breakfast is here Sunday morning so it is convenient.
 If you choose to stay here please book early.
 It fills quickly. http://www.khrl.com/aw 1-250-439-1112

 Our staging area is located at Heather Mountain Lodge, a 45 min drive (55km) West of Golden.
 Upon arrival at Heather Mountain Lodge we will need to quickly and efficiently unload our gear at the Heli pad and park any vehicles.
 The Heli safety talk is at 8:30, and flying starts immediately following the Heli talk.